ccloquet/ShowMe/README.md

 We could also think to a password, but this would be to the detriment of the UX, is it worth here ?

 -> Does all this make sense ?

+**Note**
+- the capture API is still used as the capture from the stream is not (yet?) available eg. on iOS.
+For it to work, when a user clicks on the camera button, the stream is interrupted.
+It is resumed when the user clicks on the video, or automatically after the sending of the picture

+**Handling of stability issues**
+- If the remote peer cannot connect after 5 seconds, the stream is destroyed and the citizen can still send a picture
+- should elaborate more cases:
+  - disconnection during a call, dispatching side
+  - disconnection during a call, citizen side
+  - broken internet connection
+  - browser restart at the dispatching
+  - user refuses to share the camera
+  - [OK] no browser support
+  - ...

 **Libraries used**
 - Leaflet [licence: https://github.com/Leaflet/Leaflet/blob/master/LICENSE] (c) 2010-2018, Vladimir Agafonkin, 2010-2011, CloudMade